vishnoiarpit/Humdity-and-Temperature-measurement-System/README.md

-# Humididty and Temperature measurement System
+# Humidity and Temperature measurement System